-Service Level: Comfortable accommodations, meals, private transport, comfortable tourist-class, activities and professional guided tour English or Spanish.
+Service Level: Comfortable accommodations, meals, private transport, comfortable tourist-class, activities and professional guided tour in English or Spanish.

-Age requirement: 2+ / All travellers under age 18 must be accompanied by an adult.
+Age requirement: 2+ / All travelers under age 18 must be accompanied by an adult.

 4 Day Machu Picchu Operator: Tierras Vivas Travel

 Crew: A Tierras Vivas Representative and profesional bilingual Tour Guides in Cusco, Sacred Valley and Machu Picchu.